 OK, I know you are wondering about lenses and camera settings.
 For this first go, the standard kit lens with any SLR body will be just fine.
 Since you do not need to worry about depth of field, simply shoot at the fastest shutter speed your lens can accommodate.
 Normal exposure setting is fine and you will need to do some post-process tweaking of this.
 Go with 400 ISO to give you more shutter speed.
 A lot of aerial photographers like to set manual focus and tape the lens to infinity, but auto focus works great with today’s cameras.

 I feel this is enough information to get you started in aerial photography and give you a decent chance of landing with some good photos.
 The in-flight tips I have given assume you will be in a Cessna.
 If you are in a helicopter, you do not need to worry about any of those points.
 You will have no obstructions to shoot around (but also no door to give you that extra feeling of security) and the pilot will naturally fly at a very low level.
 Shooting from a helicopter is the ultimate experience if you are willing to pony up the extra bucks.
 Just be sure to dress warm!

 About the Author

 Troy Hartman is a Southern California based aerial photographer.
-Please be sure to visit http://www.theaerialimage.com to see some of his favorite aerial photos from over the years.
+Visit http://www.theaerialimage.com to see some of his favorite aerial photos from over the years.

 Like This Article?